-The recapitalization and distribution agreement may be terminated prior to completion of the recapitalization and exchange offer by, among other things, (1) the mutual written consent of both MetLife and RGA, (2) if the transactions contemplated thereby are not completed by December 31, 2009 (other than as a result of a breach by the terminating party or if there are not four complete window periods prior to the termination date (in which case the termination date shall be extended until after the fourth window period)) or (3) by either MetLife or RGA due to the failure of RGA shareholders to approve the recapitalization and distribution agreement and related proposals, certain breaches of the agreement or the triggering of the Section 382 shareholder rights plan.
-The recapitalization and distribution agreement may also be terminated by MetLife if its board of directors authorizes it to enter into a binding written agreement with a specific third party providing for a transaction that constitutes a proposal for 90% or more of the RGA common stock owned by MetLife and its other subsidiaries, so long as the MetLife board of directors determines in good faith, after consultation with its advisors, that such alternative proposal is more favorable to MetLife than the divestiture.
+The recapitalization and distribution agreement may be terminated prior to completion of the recapitalization and exchange offer by, among other things, the mutual written consent of both MetLife and RGA, or by either MetLife or RGA due to the failure of RGA shareholders to approve the recapitalization and distribution agreement and related governance proposals, certain breaches of the agreement or the triggering of the Section 382 shareholder rights plan.
+The recapitalization and distribution agreement may also be terminated by MetLife, if its board of directors authorizes it to enter into a binding written agreement with a specific third party providing for a transaction that constitutes a proposal for 90% or more of the RGA common stock owned by MetLife and its other subsidiaries if the MetLife board of directors determines in good faith, after consultation with its advisors, is more favorable to MetLife than the divestiture.